List of Roblox games: Murder Mystery 2

 Murder Mystery 2 is a social deduction game where players are randomly assigned roles to play each round.
-One player is selected to be a murderer, who must kill everyone to win.
-Another player is selected to be a sheriff and must kill the murderer to win; all remaining players are selected as innocents whose goal is to survive.
+One player is selected to be a murderer, who must kill everyone before the round ends.
+Another player is selected to be a sheriff and must shoot the murderer to win; all remaining players are selected as innocents whose goal is to survive.
+Upon the sheriff's death their gun is dropped and innocents are able to pick it up.
+Within the game you are able to collect coins which can be used to buy powers, emotes and mystery boxes.
 The game's level design has been praised by critics.

 Natural Disaster Survival

 Natural Disaster Survival is an action game where players are tasked with the role of surviving a litany of natural disasters, including earthquakes, tornadoes, tsunamis, fires, thunderstorms, sandstorms and floods.
 The winners are the players who survive to the end of the round.

-Christian Vaz, writing for PCGamesN, rated the game as one of the best Roblox games, comparing it to PlayerUnknown's Battlegrounds.
+Christian Vaz, writing for PCGamesN, rated the game as one of the best Roblox games.
 However, the real world disaster response advice that the game was seen to be imparting was criticised by Bevan Findlay of the University of Auckland.
-This included advice to get "outside in the midst of an earthquake" or sheltering inside to avoid tornados, concluding that "wrong advice on disaster preparedness needs to be avoided".
+This included advice to get "outside in the midst of an earthquake" or sheltering inside to avoid tornadoes, concluding that "wrong advice on disaster preparedness needs to be avoided".

 Pet Simulator

-The Pet Simulator games are an incremental game where the player collects different pets.
+The Pet Simulator series is an incremental game where the player collects different pets.
 The game features over 1,000 pets to collect and allows players to trade pets from other people and hatch pets from loot boxes known as eggs.
 An entry in the Pet Simulator series, Pet Simulator X sparked controversy among the Roblox community when the developers, Big Games, integrated non-fungible tokens into the game, the first ever instance of such on the platform.
 The game has been played over 5 billion times as of January 2023.
+Pet Simulator X won the 2023 Roblox Innovation Award for Most Concurrent Users, with a peak of 1.48 million simultaneous players; the award was accepted on behalf of Big Games creator Preston by musician Post Malone.

-A sequel, Pet Simulator 99, was released on December 1, 2023, with select pets from Pet Simulator X being able to be transferred to the game.
+A sequel, Pet Simulator 99, was released on December 1, 2023, developed by Big Games Pets.
+The core gameplay retains the egg-hatching and pet-collecting formula of earlier entries, while introducing pets that break obstacles autonomously, alongside new areas, minigames, and over 2,000 unique collectible pets.
+Select pets from Pet Simulator X could be transferred to the new game at launch.

+Barry Stevens, writing for Entertainment Focus, praised the launch of Pet Simulator 99 as "fantastic", noting its revised fortnightly update schedule as an improvement over its predecessor.
 Pet Simulator received a series of McDonald's Happy Meal toys in November 2024.
 Each meal has two toys, one to keep and one to gift.